pb-stack/pb-stack.github.io/index.md

 Hi, I am **Pranav**.
 Nice to meet you!<br>

-I am a technology and supply chain professional with 4+ years of hands-on experience driving the development and delivery of complex industrial automation and software solutions.
-Currently based in Amstelveen, I specialize in translating complex customer needs into effective solutions through strong technical and commercial skills, and managing cross-functional collaboration across Industry 4.0 platforms, robotics, and enterprise system integration.
+Currently based in Amstelveen, Netherlands.
+I am a technology and supply chain professional with 4+ years of hands-on experience driving the development and delivery of complex enterprise solutions (hardware + software).
+I specialize in translating customer needs into effective solutions through strong problem solving, technical and commercial skills, and managing cross-functional collaboration across Industry 4.0 platforms, and enterprise system integration.

-I hold an MPhil in Industrial Systems, Manufacture, and Management from the [University of Cambridge](https://www.ifm.eng.cam.ac.uk/), where I was a recipient of the St. John's-Darwin Research Award.
+I hold a Master's Engineering degree from the University of Cambridge, where I was a recipient of the St. John’s-Darwin Research Award.
 During my time at Cambridge, I completed consulting placements with leading firms including Kohler Mira, Thales, Bastion Therapeutics, and Kettle Foods, delivering commercialization strategies and operational improvements.

-Most recently, I served as Manager of Product and Solution Sales at [Addverb Technologies](https://www.addverb.com/), where I generated $1.5M+ in revenue through transformative automation projects and developed the firm's first Vendor Partnership Program, securing $300K+ in annual sales.
-I have international experience across the UK, Europe, and Asia, with expertise spanning supply chain optimization, digital transformation, and sustainable manufacturing systems.

-I am always open to discussing opportunities in automation, supply chain strategy, and technology partnerships.
-Please feel free to reach out to me at **pranavbharadwaj2023 [at] gmail.com**
+When I'm not optimizing supply chains or designing automation solutions, you'll find me mountaineering, trail running, or at the clay shooting range.
+I'm passionate about travel, food exploration, and classic rock music.

 ---

+## Education & Credentials

+- **Masters Engineering - Industrial Systems, Manufacture, Management** – University of Cambridge (2019)
+- **Post Graduate Diploma in Renewable Energy Systems** – TERI School of Advanced Studies (2018)
+- **Bachelors in Electrical and Electronics Engineering** – SRM Institute (2017, First Class with Distinction)
+- **Professional Memberships**: Member IEEE, Fellow Royal Asiatic Society, Member PMI (pursuing PMP), Member IET
+- **Public Policy**:Participant, 25-day residential program focused on public policy and governance, leadership, and nation-building

+---
+## Work Experience
+- Addverb Technologies (https://addverb.com): Joined the startup in its hyperscale days (part of the 0 →1 journey), wore multiple “hats” and  reported to Co-Founders.
+With an aim to make supply chains more responsive and efficient: Led workstreams w.r.t data mapping, solution design, sales, and delivery of complex robotic warehouse and factory automation systems (ASRS, AMRs, WMS-ERP, material handling, vision-enabled robotics) for automotive, e-commerce, energy, manufacturing, and pharma clients.
+Balanced customer-centric system design, persuasive sales + innovative solution application, and project accountability from drawing board to on-site deployment.
+- Orbis Advisory (https://orbisadvisory.com): Reported to the Managing Partner.
+Strengthened data analysis skills and ESG advisory skills by delivering carbon reduction strategies and enabled client leadership to track and act on sustainability KPIs, creating measurable environmental and business value.
+Developed sustainability expertise in full carbon/emission value-chain assessment (Scope 1–3 ), and compliance (eg: GRESB, CDP, CSRD/ESRS etc).
+- IfM Cambridge (https://www.ifm.eng.cam.ac.uk/) / Atkins (https://www.atkinsrealis.com/) / Siemens (https://www.siemens.com/): Developed problem solving skillset,  and presentation techniques.
+At Atkins (global EPC), supported a major Digital Transformation Program within the global PMO by developing bidding analysis, risk modeling, performance reporting, and contract automation tools thus accelerating decision-making and transparency in complex, multi-stakeholder environments.

 ## Areas of Expertise